 To see the map of Almada, Costa da Caparica and Fonte da Telha with all the bus lines, click here.

 If you want to calmly enjoy the wonders of this region then I suggest you visit Costa da Caparica in low season, as I did.
 This region is a popular destination, especially for people living here and in Lisbon, which makes it difficult to get to the beaches, restaurants and even parking lots.

 Are you going to visit Costa da Caparica?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 - Travel guide to visit Lisbon and surrounding area in 7 days